chromium/chromium/tools/metrics/histograms/README.md

 component, but a parent directory has one, then the parent directory's component is used.

+### Improvement Direction
+For some histograms, an increase or a decrease in the reported values can be associated with either an improvement or a deterioration.
+For example, if you are tracking page load speed, then seeing your metrics tracking page load time in milliseconds getting gradually larger values, perhaps as the result of a Finch study, may signify worse performance; on the contrary, seeing a reduction in the page load speed may indicate an improvement.
+You can provide this information on the movement direction by adding a tag `<improvement direction="LOWER_IS_BETTER"/>` within your `<histogram>`.
+The opposite is `<improvement direction="HIGHER_IS_BETTER"/>`.

+For other histograms where there may not be a movement direction that's clearly better, you can set `<improvement direction="NEITHER_IS_BETTER"/>`.

+This `<improvement>` tag is optional.
+You can also add/delete this tag or make a correction to its `direction` attribute any time.

 ### Cleaning Up Histogram Entries {#obsolete}

 If a histogram is no longer being emitted to, there are two options to clean up